cygnyx/markover.js/README.md

 ### weave code highlighting

-Highlighting code handled by `highlight.js`.
+Highlighting code is handled by `highlight.js`.
 This utility function returns a code block that is highlighted according to the identified language.